 Health and wellbeing

-Observation of Leadership
+Observation of leadership

-Knowledge
+Know rledge

 K12 - Models of monitoring, reporting and responding to changes in health and wellbeing

 Pass criteria Distinction criteria

-K12.1 Identifies and applies relevant models of monitoring, reporting and responding to changes in health and wellbeing (K12)
+K12.1 Identifies and applies relevant models of monitoring, reporting and responding to changes in health and wellbeing (K12) No distinction criteria.

-Professional Discussion
+Professional discussion

 Skills

-S13 - Lead the implementation of policies, procedures and practices to manage health, safety and risk to individuals and others in health and social care to ensure compliance with legislation, standards and guidance

-S14 - Implement health and safety and risk management policies, procedures and practices to create a culture that values health and well-being in the organisation

-S15 - Monitor, evaluate and improve health, safety and risk management policies and practices in the service
+\$13 - Lead the implementation of policies, procedures and practices to manage health, safety and risk to individuals and others in health and social care to ensure compliance with legislation, standards and guidance \$14 - Implement health and safety and risk management policies, procedures and practices to create a culture that values health and well-being in the organisation \$15 - Monitor, evaluate and improve health, safety and risk management policies and practices in the service

 Pass criteria Distinction Criteria

-S13.1 Explains how to remain compliant with legislation, standards and guidance in relation to health, safety and risk management (S13) S14.1 Explains how they monitor, evaluate and improve health and wellbeing policies and practices (S14) S15.1 Explains how they monitor, evaluate and improve health, safety and risk management practices (S15) Amplification S13.2 Analyses evidence from the evaluation of health and well-being to make improvements to ensure policies, procedures and practices have a significant, positive impact on compliance, standards and guidance (S13) S14.2 Analyses evidence from the evaluation of health and well-being to make improvements to ensure policies, procedures and practices have a significant, positive impact on culture that values health and well-being (S14) S15.2 Analyses evidence from the evaluation of health, safety and risk management practices to make improvements to ensure policies, procedures and practices have a significant, positive impact on culture that values health and well-being (S15) and Guidance
+S13.1 Explains how to remain compliant with legislation, standards and guidance in relation to health, safety and risk management (S13) S14.1 Explains how they monitor, evaluate and improve health and well-being policies and practices (S14) S15.1 Explains how they monitor, evaluate and improve health, safety and risk management practices (S15) S13.2 Analyses evidence from the evaluation of health and well-being to make improvements to ensure policies, procedures and practices have a significant, positive impact on compliance, standards and guidance (S13) S14.2 Analyses evidence from the evaluation of health and well-being to make improvements to ensure policies, procedures and practices have a significant, positive impact on culture that values health and well-being (S14) S15.2 Analyses evidence from the evaluation of health, safety and risk management practices to make improvements to ensure policies,

-· ·
+procedures and practices have a significant, positive impact on culture that values health and well-being (S15)

-Models may include: Massures of health status
+- Models could include:

-Measures of health status Physiological measurements
+- Measures of health status

+- Physiological measurements

-Physiological measurementsAssessment of symptoms
+- Assessment of symptoms

-■ Co-morbidity
+- Co-morbidity

-Psychometric criteria
+- Psychometric criteria

-Fsychometric criteria Katz ADI
+- Katz ADL

-■ Lawton-Brody IADL
+- Lawton-Brody IADL

-Geriatric Depression Scale.
+- Geriatric Depression Scale.

-■ Cornell Scale for Depression in Dementia (CSDD)
+- Cornell Scale for Depression in Dementia (CSDD)

-Patient Health questionnaire (PHQ-9)
+- Patient Health questionnaire (PHQ-9)

-Oxford hip score Legislation, standards and guidance:
+- Oxford hip score

+- Legislation, standards and guidance could include:

-Health and Social Care Act 2012
+- Health and Social Care Act

+- Care Act

-o Care Act 2014 }
+- o CQC: Health and Social Care Act (Regulated Activities) Regulations

-- o CQC: Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 - Fundamental Standards - o Care Quality Commission (Registration) Regulations 2009 - Skills for Care Code of Conduct for Healthcare Support Workers and Adult Social Care Workers in England
+- Fundamental Standards

+- o Care Quality Commission (Registration) Regulations

+- Skills for Care Code of Conduct for Healthcare Support Workers and Adult Social Care Workers in England